-In 2017 we continued to use the Stage model from Classes 1-6 and keep the same structure across the school, due to specific positive feedback and results pertaining to this model.
-We also enjoyed the same staff team, which steered BMSS on a steady and solid path throughout the year.
+We continued to use the Stage model from Classes 1-6 and keep the same structure across the school, due to specific positive feedback and results pertaining to this model.
+We also enjoyed some changes to the staff team, which brought fresh ideas and energy helping us to strengthen our team for future succession planning.